cldwalker/boson/README.md

     HUNGRY

-You'll notice that this syntax is powerful and concise and is very similar to Thor's API.
+You'll notice that this syntax is powerful and concise and is very similar to thor's API.
 Subcommands map to ruby methods and the class represents the executable.

 ## Comparison to Thor

-Since boson and it's rewrite are both heavily inspired by Thor, it makes sense to compare them.
+Since boson and it's rewrite are both heavily inspired by [thor](http://github.com/wycats/thor), it makes sense to compare them.

 First, what I consider pros boson has over thor.
 Boson